Arashi2304/MLP_alternate_to_DLS/README.md

 # MLP_alternate_to_DLS
-Implementing a MLP to predict total runs which could be scored in the first innings in a game of Cricket.
+Here, I use a MLP as an alternative regressive strategy to predict the total runs which can be scored by a team in their first innings, given their run rate, wickets in  hand and overs remaining.
+I then compare it with the existing DLS method to compare accuracy.